Podcastindex-org/podcast-namespace/README.md

    - `platform` (optional) Identifies a payment or funding platform for the podcast.
 Service slugs should be recorded here in the repository.
    - `node value` (required) Used as free form string from the podcast owner to show to the listeners.
 Ex.
 "Support us on Patreon!"

-   The maximum recommended string length of the node value is 128 characters.
+   The maximum recommended string character length of the node value is 128 characters.

 <br>